padiketeku/EnvMonMod/EMM-Prac-8-Validating-AlphaEarth Foundation.md

 # Code

-See below for the complete code.
+See below for the complete scripts.

-Note, all feature data required for the project must be available for the code to run successfully.
+Note, all feature data required for the project must be available for the scripts to run successfully.
 ```JavaScript
 //select region of interest
 var geometry = ee.Geometry.Polygon([[